Homeowners, Buyers and Sellers

 First, whether to help or to harm, laws can be changed.
 Second, discriminatory covenants send a message about who is welcome in our communities.
 Discharging covenants is one of many steps people can take to acknowledge and address systemic racism in housing and economic inclusion for BIPOC Minnesotans.
 It says that from now and into the future, discriminatory language and systemic racism is unacceptable on your parcel.
 By discharging your covenant, you are joining a movement of people in your community who are committed to promoting anti-racism in housing.

-• Please share your story on and so friends and family can get involved too.
+- Please share your story on Facebook and Twitter so friends and family can get involved too.

 Yes!
 When selecting a real estate agent to buy or sell a property, adopt the Just Deeds principles and mission.
 Find and research your deed.
 Then, if necessary, work with your agent to discharge the restrictive covenant as part of your closing.